adrhill/julia-ml-course/website/write.md

 ```

 ## The source folder
-By convention, the "main" file of your project has the same name as the project.
+By convention, the "main" file of your source code has the same name as the project, in our case `src/MyPackage.jl`.
-PkgTemplates already created this file `src/MyPackage.jl` for us,
-which defines an empty module with the same name as our package:
+PkgTemplates already created this file for us, which defines an empty module of the same name:

 ```julia
 module MyPackage